 This course of study, consisting of 6 courses, leads to an MFA™ (Master Financial Advisor) designation and is intended for tax or financial professionals who are looking for a way to expand their practice with targeted training in topics important to client servicing and retention today: tax efficiency, investment planning and the lifecycle of Real Wealth Management – encompassing a holistic view of the client’s need for accumulation, growth, preservation and transition of wealth over time.
 Financial advisors who go on to become specialists make it their professional responsibility to stay current on new tax laws and economic changes.
 Do all 6 in the summer months, or space out your studies to do a course every 3 months.

 The Canadian Association of Gift Planners (CAGP), Knowledge Bureau and Spire Philanthropy are pleased to announce their collaboration to introduce a new professional designation for the financial services sector.
-The MFA™ Strategic Philanthropic Services Specialist designation will denote specialized professional credentials to develop plans for individuals and families interested in strategic philanthropy.
+The MFA™ Philanthropy designation will denote specialized professional credentials to develop plans for individuals and families interested in strategic philanthropy.
 The flexible program features personal instructional support and includes all materials to complete the course and testing requirements.
-Students can expect to spend approximately 100 hours on the three courses.
 Group study sessions may also be arranged.

 The numbers tell the story: The “Gig Economy” is here to stay: there are just over a million employer businesses in Canada, and of these 97.9% are small businesses.
 In fact, Finance Canada tells us that our economy is undergoing significant economic structural changes, away from a goods-producing to a services environment.
 That brings new opportunities to a qualified Business Growth Specialist.